The Science of Tattoo Ink and the Best Ink Used at Tattoosphere

 Can I request specific colours or brands?

 Yes — during consultation you can discuss preferred colours or looks.
-Our artists will recommend the best ink choices to realise your design and tone preferences.
+Our artists will recommend the best tattoo ink choices to realise your design and tone preferences.

 Do you mix custom colours?